skrub-data/skrub/CONTRIBUTING.rst

 Setting up the environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please follow the steps in "From Source" tab in :ref:`Installing from source<installing_from_source>` page.
+To setup your development environment, you need to follow the steps in "From Source" tab present in :ref:`Installing from source<installing_from_source>` page.
+After that, you can return to this page to continue.

 If you ran the tests ``pytest -s skrub/tests``;
 you may have seen some warnings such as: